 Some of our TAs have Speech and Language training which helps them to support children with communication difficulties.
-Other TAs have expertise and training on other areas or specific interventions.
+Other TAs have expertise and training on other areas or specific interventions, such as Precision Teaching.
 All TAs work with children with SEN and disabilities.

 If we identify information we cannot access without the aid of additional, more specialist help, the school is able to buy-in additional expertise from the local authority.
-This includes access to Educational Psychologists and Advisory Teachers.
+This includes access to Educational Psychologists and Specialist Advisory Teachers from a range of teams.